apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 ## Conclusion

-This article describes the steps on how to use the `public-api` plugin to protect **Prometheus** and monitor the APISIX Ingress Controller.
-Currently, only some basic configurations are included, if you want to see some of the metrics displayed with **Grafana**, please refer to this [link](https://apisix.apache.org/zh/blog/2021/12/13/monitor-apisix-ingress-controller-with-prometheus/#).
+This article describes the steps on how to use the `public-api` plugin to protect Prometheus and monitor the Apache APISIX.
+Currently, only some basic configurations are included, if you want to see some of the metrics displayed with Grafana, please refer to this [link](https://apisix.apache.org/zh/blog/2021/12/13/monitor-apisix-ingress-controller-with-prometheus/#).
 We will continue to polish and upgrade, add more metrics and integrate data surface APISIX metrics to bring you a better monitoring experience.

 Of course, we welcome all interested parties to contribute to the [Apache APISIX Ingress Controller project](https://github.com/apache/apisix-ingress-controller) and look forward to working together to make the APISIX Ingress Controller more comprehensive.